shirograhm/riot-items-tfm2/workshop_desc.md

 Adds items inspired from Riot Games (LoL, TFT) to Teamfight Manager 2.
 Re-skins the 30 existing items and also adds 39 new items (18 new item lines) to the game.
+Supports custom item values!
+Now you can be Phreak!
+See the instructions below.

 [h1] Important [/h1]